 We promote replacing soiled bedding sentinel rodents with environmental health monitoring.

 It is important to ensure that rodent colonies are free of adventitious infectious agents to support high quality, robust research & safety data.
 Over the last 50 years, health surveillance has been typically performed using sentinel animals.
-More recently, molecular-based diagnostics combined with environmental monitoring strategies have been adapted by many institutions to replace the more traditional methods.
+More recently, molecular-based diagnostics combined with environmental health monitoring strategies have been adapted by many institutions to replace the more traditional methods.
 These newer approaches have the possibility of significantly replacing the number of rodents used in maintaining specific-pathogen-free colonies.

 NA3RsC’s rodent health monitoring initiative strives to help institutions replace soiled bedding sentinels with environmental health monitoring.
 We have created an extensive resource hub on why & how to make the switch.
 Finally, we are conducting a benchmarking survey to evaluate the current status of implementation and remaining barriers.